Xeom/edil/doc/commands.md

  - Translate a keypress

 This command adds a pair of `inp_key`s to the `inp_keytranslate` table.
-When an input key is recieved by the input system, it is passed through this table, which for example, turns `Ctrl+I` to `inp_key_tab`.
+When an input key is received by the input system, it is passed through this table, which for example, turns `Ctrl+I` to `inp_key_tab`.
 Making changes to this table can be useful if your terminal maps different keys to different codes.